IntelligentSoftwareSystems/Galois/lonestar/connectedcomponents/README.md

 TUNING PERFORMANCE
 ===========
-Default algorithm 'edgetiledasync' works best on rmat25, r4-2e26, roadUSA graphs.
+Default algorithm 'edgetiledasync' works best on rmat25, r4-2e26, roadUSA graphs among all algorithms.
 Two parameters 'EDGE_TILE_SIZE' and 'CHUNK_SIZE' (granularity of work stealing) are crucial to performance and has to be tuned on different platforms.
 They are set to be 512 and 1 respectively by default.